Paperback-iOS/website/src/help/faq/README.md

 ---

 ### A blue X appears sometimes when I try to read a chapter
 Swipe a couple of pages away and then come back to the failed page, it should have been reloaded.
-If that doesn't work, close the reader and open the chapter the again.
+If that doesn't work, close the reader and open the chapter again.

 ---